 The Ideal Candidate

-If you are a postdoctoral researcher ready to test your talents and training in computational materials and hone your skills at a national laboratory widely recognized for its work in the energy storage research, we want to connect with you.
+If you are a postdoctoral researcher ready to test your talents and training in chemistry/biology/physics/materials and hone your skills at a national laboratory widely recognized for its work in the physical sciences, we want to connect with you.
 Details are below; you do not need to meet all of the preferred qualifications to be considered.

 What you will do:

-Interact, communicate, and problem solve with a diverse team of research staff within the materials science group, PSD, across PNNL, and partner universities.
+Interact, communicate, and problem solve with a diverse team of research staff across PNNL and other research institutions

 PNNL is committed to diversity and inclusion; applications from women, minorities, individuals with disabilities, and veterans are strongly encouraged.

 Candidates must have received a PhD within the past five years (60 months) or within the next 8 months from an accredited college or university.

 - Ph.D. in Chemistry, Geochemistry, Physical Chemistry, Chemical Engineering, Physics, Biology, Materials Sciences or related field

 Preferred Qualifications (not all need to be met):